cdoublev/css/doc/parse/README.md

 Some rules like `@charset`, `@import`, `@namespace`, `@layer`, also define the order in which they must appear.

-However, CSS Syntax does not prescribe when and how construct CSSOM trees.
+However, CSS Syntax does not prescribe when and how to construct the CSSOM representation.

 Parsing a style sheet must run recursively from its top to bottom level, which allows constructing the CSSOM tree in parallel, noting that a `CSSStyleSheet` will never be discarded, or with a second traversal, to avoid discarding `CSSRule`s and cancelling any processing, like fetching a style sheet referenced by a `CSSImportRule`.

-Each entry point can be executed or merged with a corresponding *parse a CSS* function completing its procedure with parsing consumed content(s) against the appropriate grammars(s) for the context, and constructing a CSSOM object.

 ---

 Other productions require a specific processing.

-`<declaration-value>` and `<any-value>` are used in the value definition of arbitrary substitutions, the prelude of style rules, `@supports`, `@media`, `@contain`, and of `initial-value` in `@property`.
+`<declaration-value>` and `<any-value>` are used in the value definition of custom properties, `@property/initial-value`, substitution functions, and container/media/support queries.

   > The `<declaration-value>` production matches any sequence of one or more tokens, so long as the sequence does not contain `<bad-string-token>`, `<bad-url-token>`, unmatched `<)-token>`, `<]-token>`, or `<}-token>`, or top-level `<semicolon-token>` tokens or `<delim-token>` tokens with a value of `!`.
 It represents the entirety of what a valid declaration can have as its value.
   >
   > The `<any-value>` production is identical to `<declaration-value>`, but also allows top-level `<semicolon-token>` tokens and `<delim-token>` tokens with a value of `!`.
 It represents the entirety of what valid CSS can be in any context.

-`<declaration>` is used in the value definition of the prelude of `@supports` or `@contain` (in a feature or style query).
+`<declaration>` is used in the value definition of feature and style queries.

-  > A CSS processor is considered to support a declaration (consisting of a property and value) if it accepts that declaration (rather than discarding it as a parse error) within a style rule.
-If a processor does not implement, with a usable level of support, the value given, then it must not accept the declaration or claim support for it.

-  > The syntax of a `<style-feature>` is the same as for a declaration [...].

 ### Constructing the CSSOM tree